msiemens/tinydb/README.rst

 v3.1.2 (2016-01-30)
 ===================

-- Fix a bug when using unhashable elements (lists, dicts) with ``Query.any`` or ``Query.all`` queries
+- Fix a bug when using unhashable documents (lists, dicts) with ``Query.any`` or ``Query.all`` queries
   (see `a forum post by karibul <https://forum.m-siemens.de/d/4-error-with-any-and-all-queries>`_).